MoffatMose/TechCrush-Capstone-Project/README.md

 ## Project Overview

-TechCrush is a data analytics project that leverages the [Pima Indians Diabetes Database](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database) to explore and predict the likelihood of diabetes in patients based on medical attributes.
+TechCrush is a data analytics project that leverages the [Pima Indians Diabetes Database](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database) to explore and predict the likelihood of diabetes in patients based on medical features.
-This project is intended for evaluation purposes only and showcases the use of Jupyter Notebooks and Kaggle Notebooks for data exploration, preprocessing, visualization, and predictive modeling.
+This project is intended for evaluation purposes only and showcases content thought on data science by TechCrush Academy data exploration, preprocessing, visualization, and predictive modeling.

 ## Data Source